bretcope/EnumToSql/README.md

 A simple tool for replicating .NET enums to SQL Server.

+> Requires .NET Framework 4.6 or later and has only been tested with .NET Framework assemblies.

 ## Basic Usage

 Just mark the enums that you want to replicate: